 If another party has not fulfilled their contractual obligations to you, the first step is to try to reason with them.
 Failure to fulfill a contractual obligation may come down to an error or oversight on the part of the other party.
 If this attempt fails, then you should contact a Los Angeles breach of contract attorney at Stone and Sallus and begin proceedings against the offending party.

 You should never try to resolve escalated situations on your own and when in doubt, seek legal consultation.
 You must seek damages from a party that has failed to fulfill its contract using an attorney that understands fully how breach of contracts work.
+For example, breaches of contract in construction disputes, real estate transactions or other specific legal issues are all areas of specialization for our firm.

 An attorney who specializes in this area of law will be able to gather and analyze the facts of your case.
-Contact 310.889.0233 to receive a free consultation from one of our breach of contract attorneys at Stone and Sallus.
+Contact 310.889.0233 to receive a consultation from one of our breach of contract attorneys at Stone and Sallus.